 Kritiks: I find the link debate to be the most important here.
 Most times I vote aff it’s because I don’t know why the plan/Aff is inconsistent with your criticism.
 Strategies that are dependent on multiple non sequitur link arguments are unlikely to work in front of me.

 I think that evidence comparison is extremely important and tends to heavily reward teams who do it more/earlier in the debate.

-Read whatever arguments you are most comfortable with and want to go for, none of my opinions about debate are so significant that they overdetermine deciding who won based on the individual debate in front of me.
+I have primarily read 'policy' arguments; however, you should read whatever arguments you are most comfortable with and want to go for.
+None of my opinions about debate are so significant that they overdetermine deciding who won based on the individual debate in front of me.
 A caveat to this is I'm not very fond of the 'Death K', and I don't really want to hear the 'Christianity Procedural'.

 If you have any specific questions feel free to email me.

 Theory: I am mostly unfavorable towards/dislike one sentence reasons to reject the team that seem and are arbitrary in nature.
 However, if mishandled by your opponent and/or conceded, and you extend clear impacts and warrants I am willing to vote on them.
 Teams responding to these arguments (ex: T is a RVI) should be able to quickly dismiss them assuming the brief response includes a warrant.